Bermuda Exempted Company

-The principal statute governing the formation and operation of Bermuda companies is The Companies Act 1981 ("the Act") as from time to time amended.
-There are 4 types of Company that can be incorporated in Bermuda, each having different constitutional characteristics: A Company Limited by Shares -This is the most common type of company incorporated under Bermuda law, A Company Incorporated with Unlimited Liability, A Company Limited by Guarantee, Limited Duration Companies.
+The principal statute governing the formation and operation of Bermuda companies is The Companies Act 1981 ("the Act") and is from time to time amended.
+There are 4 types of Companies that can be incorporated in Bermuda, each having different constitutional characteristics: a Company Limited by Shares -This is the most common type of company incorporated under Bermuda law, a Company Incorporated with Unlimited Liability, a Company Limited by Guarantee, and Limited Duration Companies.

-The most popular form of the company in Bermuda used by foreign investors is Bermuda exempted company.
+The most popular form of company formation in Bermuda used by foreign investors is the Bermuda Exempted Company.
 An exempted company is one which is exempted from provisions of Bermuda law applying to local companies which, among other things, restricts the portion of share capital which may be owned by non-Bermudians.
 Thus, exempted companies are predominantly owned by non-Bermudians and, although incorporated in Bermuda, may carry on business from within Bermuda normally only in connection with transactions and activities external to Bermuda.
 Under Section 129A of the Companies Act 1981 applications may be made to the Minister of Finance for permission to carry out business in Bermuda.

 MEMORANDUM OF ASSOCIATION

 A company is incorporated in Bermuda by application made to the Registrar of Companies.
-Memorandum of Association must be lodged with the Registrar.
-Memorandum specifies the activities in which the company may engage, share capital of the company, liability of shareholders,the rules governing the internal management of the company.
+Memorandum of Association must be logged with the Registrar.
+The Memorandum specifies the activities in which the company may engage, share capital of the company, liability of shareholders,the rules governing the internal management of the company.

 - The name of the company;